TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

-Try that mapping out and you should see the number of treats in the output increased to 15.
+Enter the above example in the input panel and you should see the number of treats in the output increased to 15.
 Now try changing the input field `pet.is_cute` to `false` and the output treats count should go back to the original 5.

 When a conditional expression doesn't have a branch to execute then the assignment is skipped entirely, which means when the pet is not cute the value of `pet.treats` is unchanged (and remains the value set in the `root = this` assignment).